Asymmetric emissions of neutrinos in the cooling of rotating proto-neutron stars: Results

 to determine the location of the neutrino-hemisphere.
 It is evaluated at \(r= 40\)km for each radial ray to the observer position in each model (see Fig \ref{fig:nu-sph-calc1}).
 Instead of the values thus obtained, however, we use the on-grid values closest to them for numerical simplicity.
 This may be justified, since we are interested in the understanding of the anisotropy of the observer-dependent neutrino luminosities.
 The values actually employed are given in Table \ref{tab:meanE} for readers' reference.
 They are similar to those found in previous studies \cite{Fischer_2010,Muller_2012}.

 We show in Figs. \ref{fig:nusph-URnue-meanE} and \ref{fig:nusph-DRnue-meanE} the position of the neutrino-hemisphere and the mean neutrino energies on it at \(t=2\)s, \(10\)s and \(30\)s for the uniform- and differential-rotation models, respectively.
-They are the sideviews seen from the negative \(y\)-axis (or the projection onto the \(x-z\) plane, in which the observer is assumed to be located).
+They are the sideviews seen from the negative \(y\)-axis (or the projection onto the \(x-z\) plane).
+The solid black line shows the observer direction in each case.
 Each dot corresponds to the sampling rays in Fig. \ref{fig:nu-sph-calc1}; the positions of these dots represent the position of the neutrino-hemisphere, where the optical depth is \(2/3\) from infinity (actually from the radius of \(r=40\)km) along those rays; the color of the dot shows the value of the mean neutrino energy at its position on the neutrino-hemisphere.

 As can be seen from these figures, the size of the neutrino-hemisphere shrinks with time just as the PNS itself does.
 It is also apparent that they are not perfect hemispheres with a constant radius even for the non-rotating models.
 This is simply because the peripheral rays go through a low-density region of PNS and the optical depth reaches \(2/3\) at larger distances from the starting points.
 For the rotational models, the neutrino-hemisphere is skewed.
 This is again understood from their oblate configurations, in which matter is thicker near the equator than around the pole.
 Also note that the neutrino-hemisphere is more deformed at earlier times.
 This is consistent with the matter profiles given in Fig. \ref{fig:background}: as the PNS gets more compact in time, its oblateness is reduced for both rotational models.
 The mean neutrino energy is highest near the radial ray and gets lower as the periphery of the neutrino-hemisphere is approached.
 This is something analogous to the limb darkening.
 Again for the rotational models, the energy peak is shifted slightly toward the pole although it is sometimes difficult to see it in the plots.
 It is also difficult to discern from the figures but we find that the inequality, \(R_{\nu_x}<R_{\bar{\nu}_e}<R_{\nu_e}\), holds in general as it does in the PNS cooling calculations in spherical symmetry.
 The values of the neutrino-hemisphere radius we obtained are smaller a bit than those of the neutrino-sphere radius found in \cite{Fischer_2010} (see Fig. 15a in their paper).
 This may be due to the fact that their progenitor has a smaller mass (\(10M_{\odot}\)).
 In \cite{Fischer_2010} it is also shown that \( \overline{E}_x > \overline{E}_{\bar{e}} > \overline{E}_e\), which agrees with our findings.